The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-At the center of this community is the District of Columbia Speech-Language-Hearing Association (DCSHA), which holds an annual conference that in the past has included keynote speakers delivering talks on pediatric dysphasia, integrating social media for a clinical experience, transgender voice therapy, and vernacular features among African Americans.
+Because the District is compact, it’s not tough to make connections with other SLPs.
+At the center of this community is the District of Columbia Speech-Language-Hearing Association (DCSHA), which holds an annual conference that in the past has included keynote speakers delivering talks on pediatric dysphasia, transgender voice therapy, and vernacular vocal features among African Americans.

-To earn your SLP license and become a speech therapist in DC, you’ll need to earn a master’s degree at minimum in the field of communicative sciences and disorders, pass the Speech-Language Pathology Praxis Exam, and apply for licensing through the DC Board of Audiology and Speech-Language Pathology.
+To earn your SLP license and become a speech therapist in DC, you’ll need to complete a few steps as you apply for licensing through the DC Board of Audiology and Speech-Language Pathology.

 Follow the steps in the guide below to begin your career as an SLP in DC: